Krzysztofz01/video-lightning-detector/README.md

 **Work on the project is still in progress.
 Work is ongoing to further improve the quality of the classifications made and the processing time.**

-The project aims to automate the process of analysing video footage to detect frames that capture lightning strikes.
+The project aims to automate the process of analyzing video footage to detect frames that capture lightning strikes.
 The workflow of the program consists of several stages such as analysis, detection and export.
-The user of the tool indicates the selected video recording and the operating parameters of the individual stages, including options that determine, whether the thresholds that define a detection are to be determined automatically or to be set manually.
-During the analysis, frames are analysed in terms of:
+The user of the tool indicates the selected video recording and the operating parameters of the individual stages, including options that determine whether the thresholds that define a detection are to be determined automatically or to be set manually.
+During the analysis, frames are analyzed in terms of:

 - perceived brightness
-- channel based differences between neighbouring frames
+- channel based differences between neighboring frames
-- segmentation based differences between neighbouring frames.
+- segmentation based differences between neighboring frames.

 The detection stage performs a binary classification based on the calculated weights and indicates whether a given frame of footage captures a lightning strike.
 The program allows to export positively classified frames to image files.
 There is also a possibility to export various statistics in CSV and JSON format for further research.
 The tool is dedicated to:

 - photographers
 - storm chasers
-- data engineers and software developers to automate their photography work, automatic data labelling and more.
+- data engineers and software developers

+to automate their photography work, automatic data labeling and more.

 **Detailed functioning of the program and the algorithms used are described in my thesis, which will be published in the future.**